 - Social media records such as screen shots of Facebook pages, posts and Twitter messages that show you spending life events together

 Consider asking your friends, family, neighbors, and employers to attest to the genuineness of your marriage.
 Affidavits help to support other types of evidence listed above.
 You may supply affidavits sworn to or affirmed by people who have known both of you since your conditional residence was granted and have personal knowledge of your marriage and relationship.
 (Such persons may be required to testify before an immigration officer as to the information contained in the affidavit.)
-The original affidavit must be submitted and also contain the following information regarding the person making the affidavit: his or her full name and address; date and place of birth; relationship to you or your spouse; and details explaining how the person acquired his or her knowledge.
-For more information, read How to Write an I-751 Affidavit Letter of Support.
+You must submit the original affidavit, and it must contain the following information regarding the person making the affidavit: his or her full name and address; date and place of birth; relationship to you or your spouse; and details explaining how the person acquired his or her knowledge.

 Although we’ve listed numerous examples of evidence to prove that you and your spouse have a bona fide marriage, don’t limit yourself to the above documents.
 Include any other documents that you consider relevant to establish that your marriage was not entered for the purpose of evading U.S. immigration laws.
 When collecting your own documents, think about the activities and obligations that a typical married couple will experience.
 If you can provide evidence of these life events experienced together, you help to build your case of a good faith marriage and a successful I-751 petition.
 Likewise, this list is not a guarantee that your case will be approved.